craigfrancis/framework/framework/0.1/doc/helpers/record.md

 # Record

-When dealing with a **single** database record, stored in a table with a structure such as:
+When dealing with a **single** database record, stored in a table such as:

 	CREATE TABLE prefix_table_name (
 			id int(11) NOT NULL AUTO_INCREMENT,